anderson-aristotle/html-css-sass/README.md

 ## Demo: Save Colors as Variables

-Let's start by defining a theme for an example application.
+Let's start by demonstrating how variables are defined in an example application.
 Have a look at the current styles in [`assets/styles/index.scss`](assets/styles/index.scss).
 You'll see that we're already making use of a great feature of Sass: variables.

-You should save important bits of style, especially colors, with a descriptive, useful name.
+`Good Practices: You should save important bits of style, especially colors, with a descriptive, useful name.`

 ## Code Along: Semantic Color Names and Theming